AFLplusplus/AFLplusplus/frida_mode/README.md

 To run the benchmark sample with frida run `make png_frida`.

 ## Usage
-FRIDA mode requires some small modifications to the afl-fuzz and similar tools in AFLplusplus.
+FRIDA mode requires some small modifications to `afl-fuzz` and similar tools in AFLplusplus.
 The intention is that it behaves identically to QEMU, but uses the 'O' switch rather than 'Q'.
-Whilst the options 'f', 'F', 's' or 'S' may have made more sense for a mode powered by FRIDA Stalker, they were all taken, so instead we use 'O' in homage to the [author](https://github.com/oleavr) of FRIDA.
+Whilst the options 'f', 'F', 's' or 'S' may have made more sense for a mode powered by FRIDA Stalker, they were all taken, so instead we use 'O' in hommage to the [author](https://github.com/oleavr) of FRIDA.

 Similarly, the intention is to mimic the use of environment variables used by